RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/3-api-apps.md

 :::

-# Get help
+## Get help

-TODO: Get in touch with us
+Do you have questions ?
+Or do you have troubles authenticating your app?
+Get in touch with us on the [Request Hub](https://requesthub.slack.com).